pdjr-signalk/pdjr-skplugin-devantech/README.md

 input use.

-A DS module is identified by its IP address and the plugin presents a DS device through a Signal K switchbanks called '*address*' where *address* defaults to a 12 digit decimal represention the module's IP address.
+A DS module is identified by its IP address and the plugin presents a DS device through a Signal K switchbank called '*address*' where *address* defaults to a 12 digit decimal represention the module's IP address.